 7) Buttercream Flowers

 Along with buttercream's resurgence is piped buttercream flowers.
-Sugar flowers are often caste aside, if not eaten with a wince from the slight sensation of tooth decay.
+Sugar flowers are often cast aside, if not eaten with a wince from the slight sensation of tooth decay.
 Enter buttercream flowers - beautiful, silken-soft, and delicious as decor.
-We use buttercream piped flowers on quite a few of our cakes such as the Triple Decker Pink Sweetheart cake, but I do have a major cake-crush on Sugarbites bakery's floral bouquet and wreath cake creations:
+We use buttercream piped flowers on quite a few of our cakes such as the Triple Decker Pink Sweetheart cake, one of our evergreen best-selling birthday cakes!

 8) Unicorn Cakes

-As I am juvenile, I do think the fondant horn trend could risk verging on phallic but I didn't want to miss out on the fun Unicorn action hence we implemented the theme another way through the Triple decker Funfair unicorn cake.
-All the fun and magic, minus the fondant horn.
+As I am juvenile, I do think the fondant horn trend could risk verging on phallic but I didn't want to miss out on the fun Unicorn Cake action hence we hopped right on to the trend.
+If you can't have a little giggle whilst baking, you might as well throw in the tea-towel!

 9) Croquembouche Cake